sirisian/ecmascript-types/decoratorreplacement.md

-Stated as a negative decision because it will be proposed: **the token stream exposes no way to ask what a type name resolves to.** Any such API is the "ask the checker mid-expansion" option under another name, and carries the same circularity — a macro can emit `type` declarations, so the environment it would query is one it is still constructing.
+Stated as a negative decision because it will be proposed: **the token stream exposes no way to ask what a type name resolves to.** Any such API is the "ask the checker mid-expansion" option under another name, and carries the same circularity â€” a macro can emit `type` declarations, so the environment it would query is one it is still constructing.

 #### A THIRD deferral target: `Reflect.Type` in a runtime decorator